vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 it's not cheap and that for only make twice a day coffee.
 And, with this solution, I still need to refill it every day.

+I could also put the hose direct in the milk bottle, but then I need to clean the complete hose every time after each use.
+The milk will stick to the hose when you take it out of the bottle, and it will drip.
+Also, it doesn't reach the bottom of the bottle, so there will be always some milk left over in the bottle.

-So I thought, why can't I use the original milk bottle from the supermarket as a milk container for my Jura machine?
+So I thought, why can't I use the original milk bottle from the supermarket as a milk container with a tube which reaches the bottom also for my Jura machine?
 Then I don't have to pour milk anymore.
 Then I can get the milk bottle from the refrigerator, attach it, make my coffee, and put it back in the refrigerator.